Hierarchical sparse Cholesky decomposition with applications to high-dimensional spatio-temporal filtering: Fast filters for spatio-temporal models

 At time $t$, our goal is to obtain or approximate the filtering distribution $p(\bx_t|\by_{1:t})$ of $\bx_t$ given data $\by_{1:t}$ up to the current time $t$.
 This task, also referred to as data assimilation or on-line inference, is commonly encountered in many fields of science whenever one is interested in quantifying the uncertainty in the current state or in obtaining forecasts into the future.
 If the observation equations $g_{ti}$ are all Gaussian, the filtering distribution can be derived using the Kalman filter \citep{Kalman1960} for small to moderate $n$.
 At each time $t$, the Kalman filter consist of a forecast step that computes $p(\bx_t|\by_{1:t-1})$, and an update step which then obtains $p(\bx_t|\by_{1:t})$.
 For linear Gaussian SSMs, both of these distributions are multivariate normal.

 Our Kalman-Vecchia-Laplace (KVL) filter extends the Kalman filter to high-dimensional SSMs (i.e., large $n$) with non-Gaussian data, as in \eqref{eq:linear-dynamics-obs}--\eqref{eq:linear-dynamics}.
 Its update step is very similar to the inference problem in Section \ref{sec:nongaussian}, and hence it essentially consists of the HVL in Algorithm \ref{alg:VL}.
 We complement this update with a forecast step, in which the moment estimates are propagated forward using the temporal evolution model.
 This forecast step is exact, and so the KVL approximation error is solely due to the HVL approximation at each update step.

 The KVL filter is given in Algorithm \ref{alg:KVLfilter}.
 In Line \ref{ln:forecov}, $\bL_{t|t-1;i,:}$ denotes the $i$th row of $\bL_{t|t-1}$.
 The KVL filter scales well with the state dimension $n$.
 The evolution matrix $\levol_t$, which is often derived using a forward-finite-difference scheme and thus has only a few nonzero elements in each row, can be quickly multiplied with $\bL_{t-1|t-1}$ in Line \ref{ln:evolL}, as the latter is sparse (see Section \ref{sec:vecchia-complexity}).
-The $\order(nN)$ necessary entries of $\bfSigma_{t|t-1}$ in Line \ref{ln:forecov} can also be calculated quickly due to the sparsity of $\bL_{t|t-1;i,:}$.
+The $\order(n\condsetN)$ necessary entries of $\bfSigma_{t|t-1}$ in Line \ref{ln:forecov} can also be calculated quickly due to the sparsity of $\bL_{t|t-1;i,:}$.
 The low computational cost of the \texttt{HVL} algorithm has already been discussed in Section \ref{sec:nongaussian}.
-Thus, assuming sufficiently sparse $\levol_t$, the KVL filter scales approximately as $\order(nN^2)$ per iteration.
-In the case of Gaussian data (i.e., all $g_{ti}$ in \eqref{eq:linear-dynamics-obs} are Gaussian), our KVL filter will produce essentially equivalent filtering distributions as the more complicated multi-resolution filter of \citet{Jurek2018}.
+Thus, assuming sufficiently sparse $\levol_t$, the KVL filter scales approximately as $\order(n\condsetN^2)$ per iteration.
+In the case of Gaussian data (i.e., all $g_{ti}$ in \eqref{eq:linear-dynamics-obs} are Gaussian), our KVL filter will produce similar filtering distributions as the more complicated multi-resolution filter of \citet{Jurek2018}.